MARITIME BATTERY LIFE PROJECT

 ⭐⭐⭐⭐⭐

-By testing and modelling DTI and SDU will provide joint state estimations for enhancing battery life onboard the E-ferry.
+By testing and modelling SDU and DTI will provide improved joint state estimations and SOH for enhancing battery life onboard the E-ferry.

 Battery cells will not age evenly inside battery modules.
 Small initial differences will grow, especially in tough applications like ferry operation.
 When differences after many years can no longer be balanced out in operation, then battery modules need to be refurbished.